Austria victim theory: British initiative

 The Allies started to discuss the postwar destiny of Austria in 1941.
 On December 16 Stalin reported his plan to break up Germany to Anthony Eden: Austria would become an independent state again.
 The British, having no plans for such a distant future, had nothing against this proposal.
 During 1942–1943 the attitude of the Allies to the Austrian question changed: the leaders of the USSR had not suggested any new scheme, while the British took the future of Austria into serious consideration.
+On February 18, 1942, Winston Churchill said in his speech to Austrian emigrants: "We can never forget here on this island that Austria was the first victim of Nazi aggression.
+The people of Britain will never desert the cause of the freedom of Austria from the Prussian yoke".

 On September 26, 1942, Eden declared Churchill's plan for the creation of a "Danube confederation" composed of Austria, Hungary, Poland, and Czechoslovakia – a vast buffer state that would have separated Western Europe from the USSR.
 In the spring of 1943, Geoffrey Harrison, a 34-year-old civil servant in the Foreign Office, developed a plan for the post-war organisation of Austria, which subsequently became the official British policy regarding the Austrian question.
 Harrison's viewpoint was that recreation of an independent but weak Austria within the borders of the First Republic was only possible with the readiness of the Western allies to support the new state for many years.
 Harrison did not believe in the ability of the Austrians to self-organize nor in the probability of them rising in armed resistance against the regime.
 The best solution according to the British point of view would have been a strong confederation of Danube states with Austria included de jure as an equal member, but de facto as a cultural and political leader.
 It was not possible to create such a union in immediate post-war Europe; an independent Austria would have to be created first, and it would have to be provided with political guarantees and financial support.
 Only afterward a political union could have been developed step-by-step.